How to Spot Best Buys Among New Launches?

 In regards to condominium developments in Singapore, the average development costs are around US$257/sqft CFA (S$352/sqft CFA).

-Comparing with our immediate neighbor, Kuala Lumpur costs are US$91/sqft CFA.
+Comparing with our immediate neighbour, Kuala Lumpur costs are US$91/sqft CFA.
 This low construction costs, therefore, lead to serious overbuilding, which lead to the tumbling house price index.

 Vietnam is soon to be a real estate powerhouse too, and with relatively low construction costs at US$89/sqft CFA, presents an excellent opportunity for real estate investors.